 After another year's worth of testing and plenty of new product launches, it’s about time we give our recommendations for the best gaming monitors you can buy right now.
 As expected, for most categories we’re looking for the ‘best’ gaming monitor, so that means the best specs, performance and other features.
 However this time we're also throwing in several great value picks after spending a lot of time testing lesser known brands, with a few surprisingly good options for less.

 Best 1440p Gaming Monitor

 When looking for the best 1440p gaming monitors, there are a class of displays that stand out from the pack.
 These monitors all use the same 27-inch AHVA IPS-type panel with a 165 Hz maximum refresh rate, which delivers great color performance to go along with excellent responsiveness.
-These displays are the best for gaming in the entire market right now, offering a great combination of resolution and refresh rate.
+Asus and Acer have been fighting it out in this category for a while, with both companies producing solid monitors that hit the sweet spot for gamers: a combination of IPS, G-Sync, and high refresh rate.

 Best Ultrawide Gaming Monitor

 Gaming monitors is such a broad subject that we could write an entire buying guide dedicated to it... so we did just that.
 Check out TechSpot's Best Gaming Monitors feature which details a number of options whether you're going after a 1440p, ultrawide, 4K or simply are looking for the cheapest monitor you can buy but that is good for gaming.
 As for the best overall gaming monitor you can buy right now, we’ve selected Dell’s Alienware AW3418DW as the pick of the bunch.